Interstate 880 (Iowa): History

 Work on I-80N began in 1957; some overpasses and culverts were completed by 1960.
 Controversy began shortly even before construction began.
 Officials in Council Bluffs and Omaha were angered that the I-80N project took precedent over the mainline I-80 project that would pass through their cities.
 The head of the Iowa State Highway Commission at the time was Chris Larsen, a Republican from Sioux City.
 Larsen used his position on the commission to protect the interests of northwestern Iowa; he vowed to not support the I-80 project at all if the Loveland extension was not included.
 Without the extension, Larsen argued that all I-80 traffic would be routed through Council Bluffs and little traffic would travel north to Sioux City.
 Democrats on the commission discovered and announced in late 1957 that the commission had already purchased 375 acres of right-of-way for I-80N before any public meetings occurred and before the route was finalized.
 It was suggested that Larsen had begun construction on I-80N in order to futureproof it from changes by future commissions, a charge Larsen denied.
 Statewide construction priorities shifted, and, by the mid-1960s, I-80N was mostly graded but not paved.
 In the wake of the Larsen controversy, the commission affirmed a previous decision to complete I-80N before I-80 through Council Bluffs.
 They cited the previous grading and bridge work that had been completed as reasons to continue the project.
 In addition, BPR officials stated that such a project would not be approved in the future if there were more important projects.
 I-80N was open to traffic on December 13, 1966.

 In the early 1970s, the American Association of State Highway and Transportation Officials (AASHTO) decided that Interstates with a directional suffix, such as I-80N, would have to be renumbered.
 By 1974, I-80N had been redesignated to I-680 to match Nebraska.

 Throughout the 2010s, I-29 and I-680 were subjected to flooding from the adjacent Missouri River.
-Iowa Department of Transportation (Iowa DOT) officials sought to reduce confusion among drivers who were forced to use I-680 and I-80 as a detour around floodwaters.
-They proposed to AASHTO to rename the section of I-680 from Loveland to Neola as I-880.
+Iowa DOT officials sought to reduce confusion among drivers who were forced to use I-680 and I-80 as a detour around floodwaters.
+They proposed to AASHTO to rename the section of I-680 in Iowa from Loveland to Neola as I-880.
 The plan was approved on October 5, 2019.
 I-880 would follow the same routing that I-80N had 50 years earlier.
 Iowa DOT updated its online maps and announced that the signage would be changed just weeks after the official approval by AASHTO.